 B vitamins and minerals, such as iron, zinc, selenium and magnesium

 It is smart to choose different meat and plant-based protein sources on the plate.
-The fat composition of poultry is in line with nutritional guidelines that recommend eating meat in the same way as fish.
-Nutritional guidelines recommend a maximum of 500 grams cooked red meat and meat products per week.
-Meat loses its weight when cooked, 500 grams of cooked meat corresponds to about 700 - 750 grams of raw meat.
-Red meat means beef, pork and lamb.
+Poultry has mainly unsaturated fat, so it is a good choice along with fish.
+The Nordic Nutritional guidelines recommend a maximum of 350 grams cooked red meat and meat products per week.
+Meat loses its weight when cooked, 350 grams of cooked meat corresponds to about 385 - 390 grams of raw meat.
+Red meat means beef, pork, lamb and game.
 Our selection also includes several plant-based protein products.

-Britt-Marie Dahlin worked in HKScan’s product development in Sweden and in the 70s, she developed the icon of a healthy meal, a plate model.
+Britt-Marie Dahlin worked in Scan's (now part of HKScan) product development in Sweden and in the 70s, she developed the icon of a healthy meal, a plate model.
 The plate model demonstrates nutritional recommendations at the meal level: half of the plate is for vegetables, one quarter is for protein, such as meat, fish or plant-based protein, and one quarter for carbohydrates, like potato and pasta.

 Meat is naturally rich in well-absorbed nutrients